Get In Touch

 So, drop that coke in your hand, and let’s dive in.

-Chicken is one of the highest sources of protein, and due to its high protein presence, you don’t require too much to feel full.
+Chicken is one of the highest sources of protein, and due to its high protein content, you don’t have to eat too much of it to feel full.

-Goat meat is underrated for how low in calories they are.
-It is a lean meat, and they are also really high in protein.
+Goat meat is underrated for how low in calories it is.
+It is considered a lean meat and is also really high in protein.

 It is considered to be one of the healthiest red meats out there and also has low amounts of saturated fats and cholesterol.

-It can be transformed into delightful, low-calorie dishes like bean porridge and moi moi which are one of the best Nigerian foods on a diet.
+It can be transformed into delightful, low-calorie dishes like bean porridge and moi moi, which are some of the best Nigerian foods on a diet.

 Tip: Have it boiled when going on a diet to maintain its calorie value.

-If you’re trying to lose weight fast, remove the yolk, the egg white alone contains just 18 calories!
+If you’re trying to lose weight fast, then consider removing the yolk; the egg white alone contains just 18 calories!

-Tip: To work best on a diet, have it as pepper soup, or grilled with little oil.
+Tip: To work best on a diet, have it as pepper soup or grilled with a little oil.

-Sardines are rich in omega-3s, high in healthy fats, vitamin D, calcium, and a heavy load of protein, all while being low in calories.
+Sardines are rich in omega-3s, high in healthy fats, vitamin D, and calcium, all while being low in calories.

 Tip: If you’re trying to lose weight, drain out the oil and have only the fish.